-I am now accepting new students for online lessons, due to the COVID-19 pandemic.
+I am now accepting new students for online or in-person lessons.
 Spots are open for Suzuki beginners, advanced students and adult amateurs*.
 Online lessons work very well, and have the advantage that we do not even have to live near each other to be able to work together.
+In person-lessons are offered if certain COVID protocols can be met.
+Please reach out for more information.

 Contact me at 812-604-5363 or firstname.lastname@example.org for more information.